McConnell: Trump 'provoked' Capitol siege, mob was fed lies

 “It’s never happened before and maybe that’s for a good reason,” he said.

 The House impeached Trump last week on the sole charge, incitement of insurrection, making him the only president to be twice impeached.
-A protester died during the riot and a police officer died later of injuries; three other people involved died of medical emergencies.
-He was first impeached in 2019 over relations with Ukraine and was acquitted in 2020 by the Senate.
+A rioter died during the siege and a police officer died later of injuries; three other people involved died of medical emergencies.
+Trump was first impeached in 2019 over relations with Ukraine and was acquitted in 2020 by the Senate.

 Warnock and Ossoff defeated Republican incumbents in this month's runoff elections.
 Georgia's secretary of state certified the election results Tuesday.
 Padilla was tapped by California's governor to fill the remainder of Harris' Senate term.